dsharpe/blog-jahia-jhipster2/README.md

 # blog-jahia-jhipster2
-Ippon USA blog about integrating Jahia and JHipster2
+Code for Ippon USA blog about integrating Jahia and JHipster2